Green group — WORDS PRONOUNCED DIFFERENT WAYS AS PROPER NOUNS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all essential items used in the process of creating pottery, from preparing the clay to firing the final product.
+These are all essential items used in the process of creating pottery, from preparing the material to firing the final product.

-These are all words that can be used to describe a strong impact or blow, whether physical or emotional.
+These are all words that can be used to describe a strong impact or blow, whether physical or metaphorical.

-These are all words that have different pronunciations when used as proper nouns, often due to their origins or cultural context.
+These are all words that have different pronunciations when used as proper nouns, often referring to places or names.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.